KyberNetwork/developer-portal/docs/api_abi-kyberwidget.md

 id: API_ABI-KyberWidget
 title: KyberWidget
 ---
+## Disclaimer
+**All code snippets in this document have not been audited and should not be used in production.
+If so, it is done at your own risk.**

 ## Overview
 The KyberWidget can be implemented via HTML/JS or iOS.
 The HTML / JS option has a [widget generator](integrations-widgetgenerator.md) that provides a user interface for configuration of the parameters described below.